canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/architecture_business_reqs.md

 ### APIs & Automation

 What integrations and automation is required / ideal for this use case?
-For example, should SSL certs be automatically provisioned from LetsEncrypt for the deployment.
+For example, should SSL certs be automatically provisioned from LetsEncrypt for the deployment?

 ### Application Cache Strategies